rubymonsters/ruby-for-beginners/source/11-writing_classes/02-instance_variables.md

-Now that you understand how the string that we pass to the method `new` ends up being passed to the new object's `initialize` method, we can start improving `initialize`, so it actually does something with the string:
+Now that you understand how the string that we pass to the method `new` ends up being passed to the new object's `initialize` method, we can start improving `initialize`, so it does something with the string, and actually *initializes* our new object:

 ```ruby
 class Person